Unusual Malaysian Drinks You Want To Try

 Apple Juice with & Asam Boi

-The Asam Boi not only prevents Apple Juice from oxidizing, but it also tastes delicious with apple or lime juice.
+The Asam Boi not only prevents apple juice from oxidizing, but it also tastes delicious when combined with apple or lime juice.

 Malaysian Fruit Smoothies